 6. Land Use Settlement Patterns and Their Compatibility with Agricultural Practices:

 Except within urban growth areas, adjacent residential development should be minimal and at rural densities of one unit per five acres.
-Recent subdivision activity near or adjacent to designated agricultural lands is an indication of settlement patterns that may have an effect on the long-term viability of agriculture.
+Recent subdivision activity near or adjacent to designated agricultural lands is an indication of settlement patterns that may influence the long-term viability of agriculture.
 The most compatible land uses within and adjacent to long-term agricultural lands include forestry, mining, parks and preserves, and open space.

 7. Proximity of Markets: